OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 matchWins = 0;
 ```

-Now let get down to the actual order of events.
+Now lets get down to the actual order of events.

 The first room of this project is the character selection screen.
 There are only two objects in the room to begin with.
 The first is <b>o_game</b>, whose Create event includes this code: